 This weave-along is appropriate for advanced beginner weaver looking.
 I assume you have already woven a few projects, have a basic understanding of the direct warping process and weaving terminology, and are ready for an adventure.

 We will weave a small 6 x 8 inch bag with a 3.5 inch flap and a fringed or fringeless finish.
-I’ll offer a triple heddle and single heddle option.
+I’ll also offer a single heddle option.
 The single heddle option is not double cloth, but rather pain weave seamed together.
-This project could easily be adapted to a tablet or phone sleeve.
+Either project could easily be adapted to a tablet or phone sleeve.
 The pattern is free for Patrons of the School and offered for a small fee for non-patrons.
 There is no charge for the weave-along itself.
 Pattern sales go to support the school and future weave-alongs.

 *I’ll share a couple of tips for hacking your loom to accommodate two heddles if you loom doesn’t have a double heddle block.
 I can’t guarantee it will work on all loom types, but it can give you some ideas on how to give it a try.
 This project is really small so it is a good way to test out the capacity of your loom.